elfbread/pyAirports/README.md

      * Use a Jupyter notebook to document your data analysis.
      * Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.

-Special instructions:

-Describe the data used in the analysis: